 Cardmembers who enroll (here) by 15 September 2021 can earn up to 10,000 bonus points in each category (40,000 bonus points in total).

 There are two ways to look at this offer.
 You can choose to look at it in terms of how many bonus Bonvoy Points it allows you to earn, or you can choose to look at in terms of what kind of effective rebate your Bonvoy card now offers you in the four bonus categories.

 Considering The Bonus Points On Offer

-If you’re keen to top up your Marriott Bonvoy Points balance, the 40,000 bonus points that this offer allows you to earn will probably look tempting, and if your sole focus is on maximizing how many Bonvoy Points you’re earning, this promotion can be useful.
+If you’re keen to top up your Marriott Bonvoy Points balance, the 40,000 bonus points that this offer allows you to earn will probably look tempting (although you don’t have much time left to earn all of those points), and if your sole focus is on maximizing how many Bonvoy Points you’re earning, this promotion can be useful.

-With 10,000 extra points available in each spending category and with the Marriott Bonvoy Brilliant Card already offering 3 points per dollar on airfares booked directly with airlines and 2 points/dollar on spending at gas stations, on rental cars, and on transit, this is what spending is needed to max out the points on offer in this promotion:
+With 10,000 extra points available in each spending category and with the Marriott Bonvoy Brilliant Card already offering 3 points per dollar on airfares booked directly with airlines and 2 points/dollar on spending at gas stations, on rental cars, and on transit (terms apply), this is what spending is needed to max out the points on offer in this promotion:

 - Airfare (booked directly with airlines) – $3,334

 - Gas (from U.S. Gas Stations) – $2,500